VikingStudio/FG-5E-Enhancer/README.md

 ## Things to patch
 - Horizontal health bar, resizing and positioning is not working on token resize
+- Create new larger graphics large health dot and health bar.
+Are a bit blurred in FGU.
+- Health color is not delivering to horizontal health bar or larger health dots.

 ## Releases
 v0.1.0 (September, 17th, 2019)